 Where to stay at Disney World is a big decision: Walt Disney World has an area as big as Boston, and within it are twenty-two very different resorts.

-Some families just love a particular resort because of its theme.
-My favorite is Animal Kingdom Lodge, which has fantastic architecture and decor, and savannas outside where guests can see African animals.
+Some families just love a particular resort because of its themes, such as the Animal Kingdom Lodge, which has fantastic architecture and decor, and savannas outside where guests can see African animals.

 Then there's location.
 Disney World is huge, and the drive from a resort to a theme park can take fifteen minutes.
 Families who favor Fantasyland, or like to see the nightly fireworks at the Cinderella Castle, may want a resort near the Magic Kingdom.
 Another prime location is the cluster of resorts around the boardwalk and lake beside Epcot.